Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 }
 ```

-The last thing this function needs is to update the last scroll position with the current one.
+The last thing this function needs is to update the previous scroll position with the current one.

 ```js
 lastScroll = windowY;
 ```

-And that's it, we got ourselves a header that can change appearance once it passes the first viewport height.
+And that's it.
+We got a header that can change appearance once it passes the first viewport height.
 And it will show only on scroll up.

 > Note: You can see the complete code in the embedded CodePen.